wuyuanq/MatrixAcidization/README.md

 ## Simulation Gallery

 The following paths are reserved for project-generated figures.
-Replace the placeholder SVG files with authentic simulation results while retaining the same filenames.

 <table>
 <tr>